DAY 1 YEREVAN ARRIVAL

 Continue to the Areni-1 Birds Cave.
 In 2007, a team of Armenian and Irish archeologists were doing excavations in Areni-1 Cave, and they have discovered a 6,100-year-old winery and a 5,500-year-old leather shoe.
 The shoe was officially acknowledged as the oldest leather footwear in the world, and it is on the permanent display in the History Museum of Armenia.

 Drive to Yeghegnadzor.
-Stopover for wine tasting at the Old Bridge Wine Factory, which is very popular for its delicious dry red wine.
+Stopover for wine tasting at the local Old Bridge Wine Factory, which is very popular for its delicious wines.
 Depending on the time of year, the visitors can take part in grape-picking, distillation or bottling processes at the vineyards.
 Continue to Yeghegis village and check into a hotel.
 Overnight in Yeghegis.

 DAY 4 YEGHEGIS – SMBATABERD – LAKE SEVAN – DILIJAN